 The foundries were stuck.
 And prison ware became more and more common, crowding out the higher quality but higher priced hollow ware of the free foundries.
 From what I’ve seen, it felt almost monopolistic at the time.
 And if you checked out the NYT article above, you see it wasn’t restricted to iron.

-There is reams of information out there on just how pervasive this problem was.
+There are reams of information out there on just how pervasive this problem was.

 The 1879 Report of Special Committee on Labor states that with the exception of stoves, almost all iron production is made by prison labor at such a low cost that the only hope of free production competing would be the prospect of child laborers producing for $5 per week the same amount as grown men working prison foundries (pages 17-18).